bloom-lang/bud/docs/operational.md

 You can think of this being computed by reevaluating the bloom block over and over--within a single timestep--until no more new paths are found.
 In each iteration, we find new paths that are one hop longer than the longest paths found previously.
 When no new items are found in an iteration, we are at what's called a *fixpoint*.

 Hopefully that description is fairly easy to understand.
-You can certainly construct more complicated examples of recursion--just as you can in a traditional language (e.g. simultaneous recursion.)
+You can certainly construct more complicated examples of recursion--just as you can in a traditional language (e.g., simultaneous recursion.)
 But understanding this example of simple recursion is probably sufficient for most needs.

 ## Non-monotonicity and Strata ##